 The OpenEnergyMonitor project was founded out of a desire for open-source tools to help us relate to our use of energy, our energy systems and the challenge of sustainable energy.

-The next 20 years will see a revolution in our energy systems as we switch our energy systems away from fossil fuels to a zero carbon energy supply.
+The next 20 years will see a revolution in our energy systems as we switch away from fossil fuels to a zero carbon energy supply.

-By using energy monitoring, modelling and assessment tools we can take an informed approach to working out what are the best measures to apply.
-We can then check to ensure solutions meet their expected performance and continue to work well over time.
+By using energy monitoring, modelling and assessment tools we can take an informed approach to working out what are the best energy saving measures to apply.
+We can then use ongoing monitoring data to ensure solutions meet their expected performance over time.

 To explore the OpenEnergyMonitor energy monitoring system see the Guide.